 Customs charges and other fees

-With the eradication of freedom of movement of goods, there could be an introduction of customs charges and other fees when shipping between the UK and the EU.
+With the eradication of freedom of movement of goods, there could be an introduction of customs charges and other fees when shipping between the EU and the UK.

 If this arises, make sure to clearly communicate the situation to your customers.
 You will need to decide whether you will absorb these costs, or whether your customers will need to pay for them.
 This is why it is vital to determine your Incoterms, as they will stipulate who is responsible for these costs in your policies.

 Whatever you choose to do, make sure to keep your customers informed.
-If your chosen Incoterm means the customer will face custom or transport fees, make sure they are aware of this.
+If your chosen Incoterms mean the customer will face custom or transport fees, make sure they are aware of this.
 If your customer is not aware, they could refuse the package.
 This means you could end up paying for the custom costs and the return of the package.

 Current EU law protects EU citizens’ right to return a product within 14 days.
 However, it isn’t mandatory to offer returns to products shipped outside of the EU.
 So if you’re a business on either side, it will now be up to you to decide what you offer your customers.